TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Logger/Index.rst

 .. tip::

-   For examples of instantiation with :php:`LoggerAwareTrait or php:`GeneralUtility::makeInstance(), switch to an older TYPO3 version for this page.
+   For examples of instantiation with :php:`LoggerAwareTrait` or :php:`GeneralUtility::makeInstance()`, switch to an older TYPO3 version for this page.
 Instantiation with dependency injection is now the recommended procedure.
 Also see the section on :ref:`channels <logging-channels>` for information on grouping classes in channels.